St. Joseph’s Catholic Secondary School

 We are a school rich in tradition, always striving for excellence.
 We are the St. Joe’s Panthers and we are proud.
 Our Catholic school lives and breathes the Catholic traditions and values that make us who we are: responsible, kind, caring individuals.
 We are truly… family!

-St. Joseph’s Administration
+St. Joseph’s Leadership Team

 Superintendent: Natalie Cameron